Neurodiversity

 Making Connections

-Join the Disability Society on the SU website.
+- Join the Disability Society on the SU website

-Join the online Health and Society Neurodiverse Student Collective to share your experiences and receive support.
+- Join the online Health and Society Neurodiverse Student Collective to share your experiences and receive support

-Download Umii to make connections with like-minded people.
+- Download Umii to make connections with like-minded people

-Check What's On to see events happening around and on campus.
+- Check What's On to see events happening around and on campus

-Learn more about making connections on our website.
+Learn more about making connections at Salford.

 Quiet Spaces on Campus